 Description of Chlorophyll a:

-Phytoplankton are microscopic plants at the base of most marine food webs and produce much of the Earth’s oxygen.
+Phytoplankton are microscopic plants at the base of most marine food webs and produce nearly half of the Earth’s oxygen.
 One way we estimate the number of phytoplankton in the ocean is by measuring the amount of chlorophyll a in the water.
 Chlorophyll a is a green pigment (the same pigment that makes tree leaves appear green) that the phytoplankton use to absorb sunlight.
-The amount (or concentration) of chlorophyll a in surface waters can be calculated by measuring the color of the water (also referred to as “ocean color”) which can be “seen” by sensors on satellites in space almost like your eyes see the color of the ocean.
+The amount (or concentration) of chlorophyll a in surface waters can be calculated by measuring the color of the water (also referred to as “ocean color”).
+Satellite sensors measure water color, similar to how your eyes see the color of the ocean.
+Blue water has low chlorophyll, while green waters have high chlorophyll.
 Environmental and oceanographic factors continuously influence the abundance, species composition, spatial distribution, and productivity of phytoplankton.
 Tracking the amount of phytoplankton in the ocean conveys how much food is available at the base of the food web for other animals.
 Changes in the amount of phytoplankton in the ocean are part of the natural seasonal cycle (similar to seasonal changes of plants on land), but can also indicate an ecosystem’s response to a major external disturbance such as a hurricane or typhoon.

 Zooplankton